Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 Oktober 2025 00.24.42 UTC
+- WIB: Rabu, 1 Oktober 2025 01.35.54 UTC
-- WITA: Rabu, 1 Oktober 2025 01.24.42 UTC
+- WITA: Rabu, 1 Oktober 2025 02.35.54 UTC
-- WIT: Rabu, 1 Oktober 2025 02.24.42 UTC
+- WIT: Rabu, 1 Oktober 2025 03.35.54 UTC

 Kutipan Inspiratif:
-"Never give up.
-There is no such thing as an ending, just a new beginning."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: inspirational
+Kategori: success